texta-tk/texta-tk.github.io/source/search_query_tagger.rst

   *Defining the search*

 Now we can navigate to Search Query Tagger (*"Models"* -> *"Search Query Taggers"*) and use the defined search for tagging all the relevant documents.
 For creating a new Search Query Tagger task, click on the button **"CREATE"** in the upper left corner of the page.
 A new window with the title "New Search Query Tagger Task" opens as a result.
 Fill all the required fields and select the search you wish to use for tagging the documents (:numref:`sqt_select_search`).
-Then click on the the button "Create" in the bottom right corner of the window.
+Then click on the button "Create" in the bottom right corner of the window.
 The new Search Query Tagger task should now appear as a new row in the list of Search Query Tagger tasks on the same page (if not, try refreshing the page).

 .. _sqt_select_search: